Tarcisio2code/42Berlin/C_Piscine/C_01/ex00/readme.md

 >**Body of the function**
 >```c
 >{
->	// Set the new value to the pointer variable
+>	// Set the new value to the variable pointed to by the pointer
 >	*nbr = 42;
 >}
 >```